 - What have I learned from the jobs/roles I have had?
 How do I contribute to my work?

 - What have I discovered about myself in these different experiences?
 What new skills or capacities have I discovered within myself?

 - How have my capacities developed, and my talents expanded?

 - What skills, talents and interests would I like to develop further?

 When we harness the myriad of talents that exist in every one of us and when we harness the individual “how”, we keep the changing job market supplied with candidates who offer diverse, flexible and valuable qualifications.

-Britt-Mari helps clients create personally empowered solutions to career development, career transition, stress and burnout.
-For more information on coaching sessions contact her at email@example.com
+Britt-Mari Sykes PhD is a Career Counselor, Certified Career Strategist (CCS) and Certified Work/Life Strategist (CWS).
+She helps clients create personally empowered approaches to career development, career transitions, work-related stress and burnout.
+For more information on sessions or to book a consultation call contact her at email@example.com